 2018: We joined with Ego Actus Theatre Company in New York to create a Living Newspaper Women’s Edition on Governor’s Island as part of a residency at the Laboratorium of Rising Sun Performance Company.
 Four writers, including Cassandra Medley, Brigitte Barnett, Jessica Carmona and Cindy Cooper, joined with six actors to create five new works under the direction of Joan Kane.
 We undertook the publication of Short Plays on Reproductive Freedom, an anthology from the Reproductive Freedom Festival and more.
 Our Words of Choice DVD, created with Linda Haskins, was prepared for rerelease by a new video company.

-2019: We performed Reproductive Freedom Is What We Want at Ridgewood Unitarian Society in New Jersey, and at The People’s Forum in Manhattan featuring Donna Jean Fogel, Alinca Hamilton and Carl H. Jaynes, under the direction of Francesca Mantani Arkus.
+2019: We performed Reproductive Freedom Is What We Want at Ridgewood Unitarian Society in New Jersey, and at The People’s Forum in Manhattan, featuring Donna Jean Fogel, Alinca Hamilton and Carl H. Jaynes, under the direction of Francesca Mantani Arkus.
 The selections incorporated pieces from the Reproductive Freedom Festival and the Living Newspaper Project, as well as others from the Words of Choice repertoire.
 We appeared on WBAI Joy of Resistance about the program.
-We launched Reproductive Freedom Walking Tours in conjunction with Social Justice Tours, covering people and places in Lower Manhattan.
-We released a paperback, Short Plays on Reproductive Freedom, with readings by a half-dozen writers and actors for a Book Launch at Bluestockings Books, NYC.
+We developed and conducted Reproductive Freedom Walking Tours in Lower Manhattan in conjunction with Social Justice Tours, covering New York’s rich past and present.
+The tour was featured on WNYC/NPR, Ozy.com and other publications.
+We released a paperback, Short Plays on Reproductive Freedom and health a launch party with readings by a half-dozen writers and actors at Bluestockings Books, NYC.

 Where We Are